‘Will the real Sam Brownback please stand up?’: Kobach, Kelly fight over ex-governor

 Government spending went “through the roof” under Brownback, Kobach said, adding that Kelly wants to continue to increase spending.

-Second, Kobach noted that Kelly supported a sales tax increase in 2015 that Brownback signed into law.
+Second, Kobach said in 2015 Brownback signed a sales tax increase into law and that Kelly supported a proposal that year that would have raised sales tax rates even higher.
 Lawmakers and Brownback approved the increase to close a budget shortfall.

 Third, Brownback had “no appetite” to curb illegal immigration and neither does Kelly, Kobach said.